DeluxeOwl/chronicle/README.md

 You can find this example in [./examples/1_quickstart](./examples/1_quickstart).
 You can find the implementation of the account in [./examples/internal/account/account.go](./examples/internal/account/account.go).

+**Note:** you will see an additional `accountv2` package that is 95% identical to the `account` package + shared event metadata.
+You can ignore this package as most examples except TODO assume the `account` package.

 ## What is event sourcing?